Graph Transfer Learning via Adversarial Domain Adaptation with Graph Convolution: Experiments

 GCN and GraphSAGE have comparable performance.
 The proposed AdaGCN method adapts GCN for cross-network learning by combining it with domain adaptation technique.
 It achieves significant 13.54\% and 19.03\% relative gains in Micro-F1 and Macro-F1 scores respectively over GCN, which suggests that the adversarial domain adaptation component can effectively mitigate the distribution divergence of two domains and enables a successful knowledge transfer.
 The proposed AdaIGCN model further achieves significant 4.83\% and 4.28\% relative improvements in Micro-F1 and Macro-F1 scores respectively over AdaGCN on average, which shows that IGCN can learn better node representations to facilitate knowledge transfer.

 We noticed that both DeepWalk and node2vec have poor performance in all transfer learning tasks as shown in Table~\ref{source_training_rate_10}.
 The reason is that node representations used for multi-label classification are trained independently for the source and target networks since no connections between them exist.
 This makes the learned representations incomparable across networks, and thus the learned classifier based on source labeled data can not generalize to the target domain.
 Similar observations have also been made in~\cite{MLG-17-HeimannKoutra}.
 Therefore, single network embedding methods with only network topology as input are not directly suitable for multi-network learning.
 ANRL, as an attributed network embedding method, has much better performance compared with DeepWalk and node2vec, which benefits from the shared node attributes between the source and target networks.
 However, it is inferior to GCN by a large margin, not to mention the proposed AdaGCN method.
 The reasons lie in two aspects: firstly, ANRL is an unsupervised embedding method, so node classification can only be conducted after node representations have been learned, while GCN can perform semi-supervised learning in an end-to-end manner; secondly, ANRL suffers from the distribution shift between the source and target domains, while AdaGCN addresses this issue by introducing an adversarial domain adaptation component.
+Another attributed network embedding method LANE also outperforms ANRL, since it incorporates label information in the embedding learning process.